Optimal Control of Reserve Asset Portfolios for Stablecoins: Numerical Results

 \item \textbf{False alarm (whipsaw):} A brief mint surge occurs during days 30-32 where $\lambda_{0,M}$ triples, followed by a modest redemption increase to $1.5 \times \lambda_{0,R}$ during days 32-35, then returning to baseline.
 This pattern tests whether the controller avoids unnecessary cash accumulation in response to transient imbalances. \end{enumerate}

-Peg stability is measured by the failure probability, defined as the relative frequency of complete depeg events ($\Delta P = 1$),.
+Peg stability is measured by the failure probability, defined as the relative frequency of severe depeg events ($\Delta P \geq 0.85$).
 Responsiveness is measured by the time lag between a shock onset and the controller's increase in cash-buying speed.

-In addition to the optimal control described in Subsection \ref{subsec:settlement}, we evaluate the performance of two reference strategies: \begin{enumerate} \item \textbf{The maximum yield strategy:} Maximizes Treasury Bond holdings and converts these to cash exclusively when immediately necessary to cover redemption requests. \item \textbf{The maximum liquidity strategy:} Maintains the entire portfolio exclusively in liquid assets. \end{enumerate}
+In addition to the optimal control described in Subsection \ref{subsec:settlement}, we evaluate the performance of three reference strategies: \begin{enumerate} \item \textbf{The maximum yield strategy:} Maximizes Treasury Bond holdings and converts these to cash exclusively when immediately necessary to cover redemption requests. \item \textbf{The maximum liquidity strategy:} Maintains the entire portfolio exclusively in liquid assets. \item {\textbf{The equal weights strategy:} Maintains a fixed 50/50 allocation between cash and Treasury Bills, rebalancing at each settlement window to restore the target split and converting bills to cash when immediately necessary to cover redemption requests.} \end{enumerate}